Regular Democratic Organization: Early 20th century

 RDO became a powerful political force in New Orleans and throughout Louisiana around the turn of the 20th century.
 It appealed to working-class and immigrant voters.
 According to author Garry Boulard in his 1998 book, Huey Long Invades New Orleans, one of the reasons for the Old Regulars' success was that they had jobs to dispense:

 If you were willing to work for them, they could provide work for you: the city and sewerage board alone was worth more than four thousand jobs; there were jobs in the police and fire departments, jobs on public-financed construction projects, jobs hauling garbage, jobs working in city hall.
 Only through the Old Regulars could New Orleanians gain access to these jobs.

 Like their political rivals the Citizen's League, the RDO had white supremacist leanings.
+The group exuded a tolerant attitude towards alcohol consumption, gambling, and prostitution.

 Key leaders of the RDO were John Fitzpatrick and Martin Behrman, both of whom served terms as mayor during the organization's heyday.

 In the 1920s, a schism formed in the ranks of the RDO, with the renegade faction taking on the name "New Regulars".
 The original RDO consequently was nicknamed the "Old Regulars".
 The New Regulars did not last long as an influential body, but the "Old Regulars" name stuck with the RDO.
 The RDO machine maintained control over New Orleans well into the 20th century, effectively selecting officials throughout city government from 1877 until 1934.
 With the exception of Joseph A. Shakspeare, every mayor of New Orleans from Edward Pilsbury up to and including T. Semmes Walmsley was endorsed and supported by the RDO.

 Feud with Huey Long

 The RDO was involved in a costly feud with Louisiana politician Huey Long during the Walmsley period.
 Despite attempts at an alliance between the RDO and Long's statewide machine, the RDO ultimately lent strong support to the effort to impeach Long in 1929.
 The sides reconciled afterwards, leading to a period of productive cooperation between the camps until the alliance broke down in 1934.
 Heavy feuding resumed, which nearly reached armed confrontation.
 Long, with his statewide influence, managed to strip the RDO administration of New Orleans of most of its governing powers, eventually crippling the city.
 Walmsley rebuffed the RDO's request to step down to end the conflict, and the RDO (which also controlled the city council) abandoned him in return.
 Walmsley eventually resigned, leaving the RDO administration in turmoil.

-After Long died in 1935, his allies in state government continued the siege on the RDO, which was opposed to Long's candidate for mayor, Robert Maestri.
+After Long was assassinated in 1935, his allies in state government continued the siege on the RDO, which was opposed to Long's candidate for mayor, Robert Maestri.
 Long's machine struck a deal which led to Maestri becoming both mayor and head of the RDO.
 With the power of both Long's machine and the RDO at his behest, Maestri's government became increasingly corrupt.